 Tribal Adolescent Pregnancy Prevention

-Tribal PREP is an adolescent pregnancy prevention program implemented in two tribal communities in Wisconsin.
+Tribal Personal Responsibility Education Program (PREP) is an adolescent pregnancy prevention program implemented in two tribal communities in Wisconsin.
 UWPHI has been contracted as the evaluators, in partnership with the Great Lakes Inter-Tribal Council (GLITC).
 Tribal PREP is a 5-year grant that seeks to decrease adolescent birth and STI rates, improve youth self-efficacy, and promote positive youth development.

 Funder: U.S. Administration for Children and Families via Great Lakes Inter-Tribal Council